 - Assess your skills, qualifications, and suitability for the role

 - Carry out background and reference checks, where applicable

 - Communicate with you about the recruitment process

 - Keep records related to our recruitment and selection processes

 - Comply with legal or regulatory requirements such as establishing your right to work.

 We process your personal information to decide whether to enter into a contract of employment with you.

 When we receive your application form, we will process that information to decide whether you meet the basic requirements to be shortlisted for the role.
 If you do, we will decide whether your application is strong enough to invite you for an interview.

 If we decide to call you for an interview, we will use the information you provide to us at the interview to decide whether to offer you the role.

-If we decide to offer you the role we will then use the information you provide to us to carry out a number of pre-employment checks before confirming your appointment;
+If we decide to offer you the role we will then use the information you provide to us to; take up references, carry out a criminal record check (where appropriate), confirm your right to work in the UK, and carry out a pre-employment medical assessment, before confirming your appointment.

 Special category information